Swabian War: Habsburgs in the Holy Roman Empire in the 15th century

-In 1490, Sigismund was forced to abdicate and turn over all his territories to Frederick's son Maximilian I. Maximilian had married Mary of Burgundy in 1477 after the death of Charles the Bold in the Burgundy Wars and thus inherited the Burgundian territories: Duchy and County of Burgundy and the Netherlands.
+In 1490, Sigismund was forced to abdicate and turn over all his territories to Frederick's son Maximilian I. Maximilian had married Mary of Burgundy in 1477 after the death of Charles the Bold in the Burgundy Wars and thus inherited the Burgundian territories: the Duchy of Burgundy, the County of Burgundy (Franche-Comté) and the Netherlands.
 He took over and expanded the Burgundian administration with a more centralized style of government, which in 1482, caused the outbreak of a rebellion of the cities and counts, allied with Charles VIII of France, against Maximilian.
 The Duchy of Burgundy was also a French fiefdom and immediately claimed by Charles VIII.
 The first phase of this conflict would last until 1489, keeping Maximilian occupied in the Low Countries.
-He even fell into the hands of his enemies and was held prisor for four months in Bruges in 1488.
+He even fell into the hands of his enemies and was held prisoner for four months in Bruges in 1488.
 He was freed only when his father sent an army under the command of Duke Albert of Saxony to his rescue.
 Maximilian subsequently returned to Germany, leaving his cousin Albert as his representative.
 Albert would, in the following years, manage to assert the Habsburg hegemony in the Netherlands.

 Maximilian had been elected King of the Romans in 1486 on his father's initiative, and they had been ruling jointly since then.
 Upon the death of Frederick in 1493, Maximilian also took over his father's possessions and thus united the whole Habsburg territory in his hands.
 In the same year, the Peace of Senlis also marked the end of his wars against the French about his Burgundian possessions; he kept the territories in the Netherlands and also the County of Burgundy, but had to cede the Duchy of Burgundy to the French king.
 Maximilian controlled thus territories that nearly encircled the Old Swiss Confederacy: Tyrol and Vorarlberg in the east, Further Austria in the north, and the County of Burgundy in the west.